CIBC-Internal/python/Doc/library/ftplib.rst

    The set of all exceptions (as a tuple) that methods of :class:`FTP` instances may raise as a result of problems with the FTP connection (as opposed to programming errors made by the caller).
-This set includes the four exceptions listed above as well as :exc:`OSError`.
+This set includes the four exceptions listed above as well as :exc:`OSError` and :exc:`EOFError`.

 .. seealso::